 Illinois Victims’ Group

-In an effort to help empower those victimized by faulty products, negligent doctors and avoidable accidents, Bob Clifford spearheaded the organization of a victims' group in Illinois.
+Bob Clifford spearheaded the organization of a victims’ group in Illinois, in an effort to help empower those victimized by faulty products, negligent doctors, and avoidable accidents.
 This group, now comprised of hundreds of people from across the state, is an organization based in Springfield dedicated to helping the injured fight anti-consumer legislation.
-Many of them, some wheelchair-bound, have made the trek to the state's capital in a plea to legislators to vote against tort reform bills.
-They, together with lawyers like Bob, were at the forefront of getting the so-called "tort reform" legislation overturned in Illinois in December 1997.
+Many of them, some wheelchair-bound, have made the trek to the state’s capital in a plea to legislators to vote against tort reform bills.
+They, together with lawyers like Bob, were at the forefront of getting the so-called “tort reform” legislation overturned in Illinois in December 1997.
 This group continues to be of great importance to the Chicago area and the law firm.

 Christmas at West Pullman School